 Does mortgage forbearance affect refinancing?

-If you accepted forbearance, you will need to be out of forbearance and all caught up on your payments before a lender will allow you to refinance.
+Mortgage forbearance does effect refinancing and you must be out of forbearance and have made at least 3 on time payments before a lender will allow you to refinance.

 Should I accept mortgage forbearance?